Evan-Wong-FSD/kmb-app/README.md

          android\` in the terminal to open the \'Android Emulator\'.

     c.
-If you have \'Xcode\' installed, enter \`npm run ios\` in the terminal to open the Simulator.
+If you have \'Xcode\' installed, enter \`npm run ios\` in the terminal to open the simulator.

     d.
 If you are using an Android system on your phone, you can download and install the APK file through the following link: